Description:

 - Configure the Column Definitions as shown in the graphic below.
 The image column should be mapped to the "EMPTY" control in the dropdown.
 In this example, the hyperlink column is mapped to an editable control, but it can be set to read-only in the Form design view if needed.
 The "key-field" feature enables row updates or deletions and should always be mapped to a unique column.

-- Save the process definition, create a process instance, and execute it.
-Then render the task to view the EditGridData form.
-Finally, click the image or the first name link to render the Form Instance.
+- Save the process definition, create a process instance, and run it.
+Then display the task to view the EditGridData form.
+Finally, click the image or the first name link to display the Form Instance.

 Definition Sample: